Reinert History, Family Crest & Coats of Arms

-Another 89 words (6 lines of text) are included under the topic Early Reinert Notables in all our PDF Extended History products and printed products wherever possible.
+Another 28 words (2 lines of text) are included under the topic Early Reinert Notables in all our PDF Extended History products and printed products wherever possible.

 The great European flow of migration to North America, which began in the middle of the 17th century and continued into the 20th century, was particularly attractive to those from Bavaria who wished to escape either poverty or religious persecution.
 For many Bavarian tenant farmers, the chance to own their own land was a major incentive.
 So the widespread colonization of the United States began in 1650, when many immigrants from Germany settled in pockets in Pennsylvania, Texas, New York, Illinois, and California.
 In Canada, German settlement centered in Ontario and the prairie Among those of this surname listed in various historical records were:

 Reinert Settlers in United States in the 18th Century

 - Mary Elizabeth Reinert, who arrived in America in 1750

 Reinert Settlers in United States in the 19th Century